SAP/cf-cli-java-plugin/README.md

         Print information about the Java Virtual Machine running a Java application

      jcmd (supports --args)
-        Run a JCMD command on a running Java application via --args
+        Run a JCMD command on a running Java application via --args, downloads and deletes all files that are created in the current folder, use '--no-download' to prevent this

      jfr-start
         Start a Java Flight Recorder default recording on a running Java application